Coconut rice is cooked with aromatic herbs topped with chicken and basil and then wrapped with banana leaves and grilled to perfection

 - Tooth picks

 Briefly rinse the rice with clean water and drain the water.
 Set aside.
 Preheat a large pot with cooking oil.
-Add in garlic and stir fry for 30 seconds.
-Add in the chicken pieces and continue to stir until the chicken turn opaque and cooked through.
+Add garlic and stir fry for 30 seconds.
+Add shallots and stir fry for another minute.
+Add the chicken pieces and continue to stir until the chicken turn opaque and cooked through.
 Season with pinch of salt to your taste.
-Dish the chicken out and set aside
+Dish the chicken out and set aside.
+Shred the chicken meat when it's cool enough to handle or you can leave it in bite-size pieces.
+It's up to you

 In the same pot, add in aromatics: kaffir lime leaves, bay leaves, and lemongrass and stir fry for about 1 minute until fragrant.
 Add in the rice and continue to stir for another 1 minute.
 Pour in the coconut milk ,chicken stock, and pinch of salt.
 Bring to a gentle simmer and cover the pot and let it cook for the next 20 minutes.
 Uncover and check on the rice.
 It should be fluffy and cooked through.
 Fluff the rice with a fork and put the lid back on and turn the heat off.
 Let it sit for another 10 minutes while you are preparing other things